‘Have you broken something?’

 INSPIRED BY THE PAST.
 CREATED FOR TODAY.

 Framed by the summer leanings of OB with a definite leaning to the Bond-mania togs of 1965’s Thunderball , a fresh awareness that the cuts and specs of the male physique have possibly changed since 1962 and aptly timed to coincide with the news that Bond 25 kicks off with Daniel Craig’s 007 relaxing in Jamaica and all the movie, literary and sun-drenched finery that alludes to, the James Bond Capsule line is available from May 2019.
 This is not fancy dress Bond.
 This is not camp Bond for the office party.
 These new pieces are wholly contemporary and designed and cut with 2019 and its shark-flecked beaches in mind.
 These designs are also not 100% allayed to OO7.
 They have a life away from the filmic fantasy.
 Okay, the infamous Goldfinger onesie and Roger’s Safari Suit Jacket is nothing but retro bold in the best way possible.
 To make a green ’70s safari suit jacket look respectable and not like your eccentric great aunt has come visiting from an old Polaroid photo is no mean feat (although having Justice Joslin as your model and Bond photographer Greg Williams has greatly helped OB here!) .
 And that updating is achieved by re-shaping and re-cutting those cinematically iconic looks.
 OB’s eye is on both today and Bond, but also current sartorial pulls, deliberately tight tailoring, short shorts and a ’60s Bond mania awareness of colours, seams, lighting and luxury.
-Two later pieces (launched June 9 2018) will add Skyfall‘s Riviera trunks and Connery’s Fontainebleu Hotel poolside shorts from Goldfinger to the rail.
+In June 2019 two later pieces were added to the Capsule Collection rail – Skyfall‘s Riviera trunks and Connery’s Fontainebleu Hotel poolside shorts from Goldfinger.

 Having asked Mary Goodnight to step aside, this bullet catcher has opened the wardrobe for a look…